ropensci/rdatacite/cran-comments.md

 ---

-This version refactor's the package for a new version of the DataCite API - fixes examples so they only run if the remote resource is operational.
+This version fixes a problem in the test suite causing a R CMD CHECK failure on R devel linux.

 Thanks!
 Scott Chamberlain